punk-security/smbeagle/README.md

 SMBeagle does a lot of work, which is broken down into loosely coupled modules which hand off to each other.
 This keeps the design simple and allows us to extend each module easily.

+In summary it:

+* Looks at your local machine for network connections and adapters
+* Takes all those private adaptors and connections and builds a list of private network candidates
+* Scans those networks for TCP port 445
+* Scans all detected SMB servers for accessible shares
+* Inventories all those shares for files and checks Read, Write, Delete permissions

 ![Schematic](Docs/schematic.png)